Backcountry Radio Etiquette

 When clear of a given line or area

-We are clear of Eagle Chute.
-We observed a sluff on skier’s right half way down
+We are clear of Emerald Chute.
+We observed a sluff on skier’s right half way down.

 Examples for emergency situations: